 When it comes to upscale Mexican food, Cambridge’s Olé is as good as they get in Boston.
 From vegetarian options to seafood and meat (hello, six-hour-braised pork belly) there’s plenty to choose from on their diverse menu.
 You can never go wrong with the cauliflower tacos topped with spicy salsa negra, charred scallion aioli, roasted chipotle salsa, and handmade soft corn tortillas.
 Or, give the tuna taco a try.
 The chimichurri marinated ahi tuna served on a soft corn tortilla pairs perfectly with the caramelized onions, cilantro, chopped radish, and avocado sauce.
 No matter what you choose, it’ll be worth every penny.

-If you’ve ever struggled to find an entirely vegan Mexican joint in Boston (raises hand) Taco Party Food Truck is the answer to your prayers.
+If you’ve ever struggled to find an entirely vegan Mexican joint in Boston (raises hand) Taco Party is the answer to your prayers.
 You might have noticed their shiny green truck around the Seaport, Financial District, Somerville, Chinatown, and Rowes Wharf, but it’s their mouth-watering menu that really steals the show.
 Their seitan tacos marinated in citrus, as well as their vegetarian tofu tacos topped with seasoned bread crumbs and marinated tempeh, are just a few incredible options to choose from.
 And did we mention that there’s always a seasonal taco special of the day?
 It doesn’t get much better than that!

 Rhythm ‘n Wraps